AbdellahBahsine/products-scraper/README.md

     - MONGODB_URL=(mongodb atlas url to save data to your database)

 2. **Install Dependencies**

+   api dependenices install:
     ```bash
+    cd api
     npm install
     ```

-3. **Run the Scraper**
+    frontend dependencies install:
     ```bash
+    cd frontend
+    npm install

+4. **Run the Scraper**

+   running frontend:
+    ```bash
+   cd frontend
+    npm run dev
+    ```

+   running api:
+    ```bash
+    cd api
     npm run start
     ```
-4. **Open your browser and navigate to http://localhost:5173 (depends on the port that vite runs on) to view the app.**
+6. **Open your browser and navigate to http://localhost:5173 (depends on the port that vite runs on) to view the app.**

 ## Usage
 - The web app contains only one page which shows 8 scraped products and a load more button that adds 8 more products each time you click on it until there is none.
 - There is two buttons at the top of the page to navigate between two categories: Printers and Monitors
 - There is also a button to re-scrape products from Amazon.
-Data is scraped only once a day, and it gets updated in database.
+Data is automatically scraped once a day unless someone clicked on this button, and it gets updated in database.